 Is smoking addictive?

-Smoking can be very addictive.
-While feeling addicted to cigarettes is different for everyone, it can take a short time to develop an addiction to the nicotine in cigarettes, chewing tobacco and vapes.
-Smoking can also be addictive because it may be tied to things like your daily habits, routines, social groups, etc.
+Smoking is very addictive and it can take a short time to develop an addiction to the nicotine in cigarettes, chewing tobacco, vapes and oral pouches.
+Smoking can also be addictive because it may be connected to things like your daily habits, routines, social groups, etc.

-If someone develops an addiction to cigarettes, it may mean frequently craving cigarettes, experiencing withdrawal symptoms, not feeling like yourself without smoking a cigarette, being unable to complete a task without a cigarette, etc.
+If someone develops an addiction to cigarettes, they may experience withdrawal symptoms if they try to stop.
+This may include craving smoking, not feeling like themselves without smoking cigarettes, being unable to complete a task without a cigarette and more.

-Many people stop a few times before they successfully quit smoking.
-If you don’t quit on the first try, that’s OK — you can always try again when you’re feeling more ready and/or supported.
+Many people try to stop a few times before they successfully quit.
+If you don’t quit on the first try, you can try again when you’re feeling more ready and / or supported.

 Try these tips to help make quitting easier:

-- talk to a doctor about the best way to quit
+- talk to a doctor about ways to quit

 - make a list of all the reasons you want to quit and post it in a place where you’ll see it frequently